 If you miss a mortgage payment, your house might be foreclosed upon or you might have to file for bankruptcy.
 Either option will have a major impact on your credit and on your ability to finance a future home.
 Conventional financing will require you to wait seven years between filing for bankruptcy and applying for a new mortgage.

-If you take steps to rebuild your credit while you wait, you will be able to get much more favorable terms on a home loan once the waiting period is over.
+Take steps to rebuild your credit while you wait.
+Thus, you will be able to get much more favorable terms on a home loan once the waiting period is over.

 Assistance Available In Michigan